Government scientists experimented with atomic blasts to fracture natural gas wells.

 After retiring Rig No. 114 from oilfields, Parker Drilling in 1991 loaned it to Elk City, Oklahoma, as an energy education exhibit next to the Anadarko Museum of Natural History, which later closed.
 The 17-story rig has remained there to welcome Route 66 and I-40 travelers.

-Learn more about petroleum industry technology for deep drilling in Anadarko Basin in Depth.
+Learn about drilling miles deep in Anadarko Basin in Depth.

 _______________________